kamlekar/kamlekar.github.io/_posts/2016-04-07-dawn-of-justice-mistakes.md

 Apart from of all the mistakes mentioned above, I do enjoyed the movie very much.
 To pin out some things:

-- Tremendous acting by each character in the movie.
+- Tremendous acting by every actor in the movie.
 - Hats off to Director Zack Snyder who brought us in the DC comic flow from the very start of the Movie.
 - We do love the old (_not too old_) Batman, Christian Bale.
 But actually, I didn't miss him after seeing this new Batman acted by Ben affleck.
 He really acted very well, IMO.